pTSE-T: Presentation Target Speaker Extraction using Unaligned Text Cues: Conclusion

 \section{Conclusion}

-In this work, we explore the use of unaligned text cues for target speaker extraction.
-Our proposal stands out from previous works that have relied on various speaker cues which often face challenges in practical applications due to their complexity and intrusive nature.
-In particular, we proposed two networks, namely \ac{TPE} and DPRNN-TSR.
-Both networks excel in using text prompts for \ac{TSE}.
-Empirical results demonstrate the efficacy of our proposed methods.
-Specifically, the \ac{TPE} network maintains a leading edge in all performance metrics in all scenarios.
-Furthermore, by making the dataset and source code publicly available, we aim to encourage further research and development in \ac{TSE}.
+In this work, we explore the use of unaligned text cues for \ac{TSE}.
+Our proposal differs from previous works that have relied on various speaker cues (e.g, pre-registered speech, co-speech facial motions) which often face challenges in practical applications due to their complexity and intrusive nature.
+Specifically, we introduce a novel network architecture, namely \ac{TPE}, which excels in leveraging text prompts for \ac{TSE}.
+The empirical results demonstrate the efficacy of our proposed methods, with the TPE network consistently outperforming existing methods across all metrics and evaluation conditions.
+Moreover, we validate the noise robustness of \ac{TPE} by evaluating on additional noise datasets.
+To gain deeper insights into how text prompts influence \ac{TPE}'s performance, we utilize t-SNE visualization to analyze their role in \ac{TSE}.
+The results reveal a strong correlation between the text prompt and the target speaker.
+Furthermore, we will make the dataset and source code publicly available to encourage further research and development in this field.